Trying to Conceive? You Need This 90-Day Preconception Checklist

 Limit Alcohol

-Since it is not known how much alcohol it takes to cause fertility issues or problems in a pregnancy, the safest bet is to avoid alcohol altogether if you are attempting pregnancy or are pregnant.
-Research has shown that even drinking lightly can increase the time it takes to get pregnant by affecting ovulation, which can make it difficult to conceive.
+Since it is not known how much alcohol it takes to cause fertility issues or problems in a pregnancy, the safest bet is to avoid alcohol altogether if you are attempting pregnancy.
+Research has shown that even light drinking can increase the time it takes to get pregnant by affecting ovulation, which can make it more difficult to conceive.

-Always talk to your doctor about any concerns you may have and never stop taking your medication without medical supervision.
+Disclaimer: Always talk to your doctor about any concerns you may have and never stop taking your medication abruptly without medical supervision.

 Quit Smoking